Tiiiger/bert_score/tune_layers/README.md

 # Tuning best layer of a pre-trained English model on WMT16 dataset

 ### Downloading the dataset
-This download the WMT16 dataset and extract it into a new folder called `wmt16`.
+This downloads the WMT16 dataset and extracts it into a new folder called `wmt16`.
 If the folder `wmt16` exists, it will skip the process.
 ```sh
 bash download_data.sh
 ```